 Meanwhile, get the pan back on the heat and melt one tablespoon of coconut oil over medium temperature (so you’ll want to dial it back a bit).
 This is going to seem like a lot of coconut oil, but I have a plan.

 The cup of walnuts need to be added to the melted coconut oil, mix to coat the nuts.
-Then add 1/4 tsp organic vanilla extract, 1/4 tsp of pumpkin pie spice and about 15 turns of sea salt (a little less than 1/8 of a teaspoon).
+Then add 1/4 tsp of pumpkin pie spice and about 15 turns of sea salt (a little less than 1/8 of a teaspoon).
 Continue stirring.
 The coconut oil will now form a glaze over the walnuts.
 Let this go for another 2-3 minutes, then remove from heat and allow the walnuts to cool slightly before letting them join the coconut-apple party.

 Bring the snack mix together and serve immediately for a warm, slightly sweet / slightly salty Whole30 friendly snack!

 Now.
 Don’t pig out on this.
 It would be really easy to treat this like you would, say… a bowl of cereal.
 Let’s not do that.
-Instead, grab a handful, grab a banana and maybe a bottle of kombucha or refill your water bottle.
+Instead, grab a handful, grab some carrot sticks or a hard-boiled egg, and maybe a bottle of kombucha.
 It’s a snack… and a delicious one at that.